m5stack/uiflow-micropython/README.md

 make flash_all
 ```

-The default board build the M5STACK_AtomS3 one, You can specify a different board by passing `BOARD=<board>` to the make commands.
-More BOARD type define is under [m5satck/boards](./m5stack/boards/) path.
+The default board build the M5STACK_AtomS3 one, You can use the `make BOARD=<board> pack_all` command to specify different development boards for compilation.
+More BOARD type definitions are located in the [m5stack/boards](./m5stack/boards/) path.

 More command support, you can check the [Makefile](./m5stack/Makefile).